kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

 7.  `Test Cases/demo/demo_using_TestSuiteCollection/postProcess`

-Why do I have to make this many modules?
+7 modules!
+The problem I wanted to solve was simple, but the code set I got was complicated as such.
+Why?

-The reason is that Katalon Studio does not provide a means of loading an Execution Profile in test script programaticaly.
-Katalon Studio forces me to create a Test Suite Collection, in which I execute the Test Suite `processURL` 2 twice while applying 2 Profiles `demoProductionEnv` and `demoEnvironmentEnv`.What I wanted to do was fairly simple, but the code set I got was terribly complicated.
+The reason is that Katalon Studio does not provide any means of loading an Execution Profile in test script programmatically.
+Katalon Studio forces me to create a Test Suite Collection, in which I execute the Test Suite `processURL` 2 twice while applying 2 Profiles `demoProductionEnv` and `demoEnvironmentEnv`.

-I got an idea of the `ExecutionProfilesLoader` class.
-I thought that it will change many things.
-I thought I would be able to implement what I wanted in a single Test Case script.
+I thought about this for several months and I got an idea of the `ExecutionProfilesLoader` class.
+This tool changes many things.

 Now I have developed the `ExecutionProfilesLoader` and other classes.
-Using these supportive classes, I could develop alternative solution.
-The following single Test Case script of 84 lines does exactly the same as my old solution achieved.
+Using this supportive library, I could develop an alternative solution.
+The following single Test Case script of just 84 lines does exactly the same as my old solution achieved.

 -   <https://github.com/kazurayam/ExecutionProfilesLoader/blob/master/Scripts/demo/demo_using_ExecutionProfilesLoader/batch/Script1651983315860.groovy>

 ## Conclusion

-The `ExecutionProfilesLoader` and other classes helps me organize my Katalon projects with GlobalVariables in much flexible way.
+The `ExecutionProfilesLoader` library helps me organize my Katalon projects with GlobalVariables with much flexibilities.